100 Years of Surrealism in Books & Art

 -Andrè Breton

-At its core, Surrealism was literary: a revolt of poets and dreamers.
+At its core, Surrealism was literary: a revolution of poets and dreamers.
 Paul Éluard, Robert Desnos, René Char, and Benjamin Péret each pushed language beyond reason, opening poetry to the unconscious, the erotic, the political.
 Breton’s Surrealist Manifesto didn’t just define a movement—it declared a new way of being.

 But Surrealism was never confined to a single form or geography.
 Its spirit traveled—through exile, imagination, and shared revolt—and was transformed by visionary artists around the world.
 Women, long marginalized in official accounts, were always at its heart.